- What is the atmosphere like at the school? What makes it unique?

 What iPad management software or internet security is in place in school?

-The school is protected by Sophos security software which is specifically designed for education and currently protects more 100 million users in 150 countries for endpoint communication, encryption, as well as network, email and mobile security.
+The school is protected by Sophos security software, which is specifically designed for education and currently protects more 100 million users in 150 countries for endpoint communication and encryption, as well as network, email, and mobile security.

-Student internet access on school premises is submitted to the rigorous control of policies that allow or block certain categories of websites including alcohol and tobacco sites, blogs and forums, criminal activity, online gaming and adult or sexually explicit content.
+Student internet access on school premises is submitted to the rigorous control of policies that allow access to some websites and or block categories such as alcohol and tobacco sites, blogs and forums, criminal activity, online gaming, and adult or sexually explicit content.

-- students are able to add comments, notes, maps, diagrams to the online books and lessons which would otherwise be impossible on paper textbooks.
+- Students are able to add comments, notes, maps, and diagrams to the online books — things not possible with paper textbooks.

-Our teachers are always available to speak with any parent wishing to have more information about their child beyond the parent/teacher meetings each semester.
+Our teachers are always available to speak with parents wishing to have more information about their children beyond the regular parent/teacher meetings each semester.

 Throughout the year, all Secondary students have written tests on paper in each of the topics they take.
-Furthermore, Upper Secondary students have graded 4-hour mock exams on Saturdays so they practice in real exam conditions.
+Furthermore, Upper Secondary students have graded four-hour mock exams on Saturdays for practice in real exam conditions.

-As evidenced by the matriculation results in the 498 schools of the AEFE global network, of which we are a member, with the French Baccaulaureat, students can successfully apply to any university in the world as well as to “classes préparatoires” in France.
-Universities today are indeed particularly interested in bilingual, multicultural students, such as ours.
+As evidenced by the matriculation results in the 498 schools of the Agency for French Education Abroad (AEFE) global network, of which we are a member, students who have passed the French Baccaulauréat can successfully apply to any university in the world as well as to “classes préparatoires” in France.
+Universities today are particularly interested in bilingual, multicultural students such as ours.

-Our goal is to create a truly modern school where the teaching philosophy is centered on opening the minds of pupils, unlocking and stimulating their intellectual progress and personal development.
+Our goal is to create a truly modern school where the teaching philosophy is centred on opening the minds of pupils, unlocking and stimulating their intellectual progress and personal development.

 In addition to a culture of excellence in teaching and learning, we offer two in-house services to help our students with their personal path:

-In Secondary, the Bac Français course is split into 70% French and 30% English, while the EIP/IBDP is 70% English and 30% French.
+In Secondary, the Bac Français course is split into 70% French and 30% English, while the English International Program and International Baccalaureate Diploma Programme are 70% in English and 30% in French.

-For more details, please see our Teaching and Learning Policy on the dedicated tab of our website.
+For more details, please see our Teaching and Learning Policy in the School Policies section of our website.

-* Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).
+* Only schools authorised by the Geneva-based IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).

 The safety of our students is our number one priority.
-We comply with every legal aspect required for our activity and every member of our staff undergoes a thorough screening process and a background check.
-Additionally, since day one we made a point of having a very tight security system in place.
-We cannot disclose details for obvious security reasons but we can confidently say that we enlisted the services of a highly trained and competent security team to keep our community safe.
-No one can show up at school unannounced and the identity of anyone coming to our premises is checked.
+We comply with every legal requirement on our activities, and every member of our staff undergoes a thorough screening process and background check.
+Additionally, since day one we have made a point of having a very tight school security system.
+We cannot disclose details for obvious reasons, but we have enlisted the services of a highly trained and competent security team to keep our community safe.
+No one can show up at the school unannounced, and the identity of anyone coming to our premises is checked.